jpavelka/IMSE780/md_src/sections/linear_programming.md

 ### Minimization problems

 What if your optimization problem is a minimization problem and not a maximization problem?
 For example, instead of maximizing profit, you'd like to minimize cost?
 No worries, it is actually quite straightforward to convert from minimization to maximization - just turn everything negative!
-The minimum cost is the same as the maximum $-1\cdot\text{cost}$.
+The minimum cost is the same as the maximum "negative cost" $(-1\cdot\text{cost})$.
 So

 $$
 \text{min}\ c_1x_1 + c_2x_2 + \cdots + c_nx_n